annmcnamara/ploty-dashboard-challenge/README.md

 The following task is advanced and therefore optional.

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* The advanced challenge to adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual proved somewhat cumbersome.
+I decided to use a free library <https://github.com/recogizer/gauge-chart/> after trying to do it using javascript, and even exploring using pure css.
+The free library proved to be the cleanest solution.

 * You will need to modify the example gauge code to account for values ranging from 0 through 9.

-* Update the chart whenever a new sample is selected.
+* The chart is updated whenever a new sample is selected.

 ![Weekly Washing Frequency Gauge](Images/gauge.png)

 ## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages or Heroku.
-Submit the links to your deployment and your GitHub repo.
+The app was deployed to a free static page hosting service GitHub Pages.

-Here is a [guide](Heroku_Deployment_Guide.md) to deploying your app Heroku.

-## Hints

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.

-* Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.

 ### Data Source